Long-elusive Mexican drug lord Ismael ‘El Mayo’ Zambada pleads guilty in US

-NEW YORK (AP) — Former Mexican cartel kingpin Ismael “El Mayo” Zambada pleaded guilty Monday to federal charges related to his role in the violent drug trade that for years flooded the U.S. with cocaine, heroin and other illicit substances.
+NEW YORK (AP) — Former Mexican cartel kingpin Ismael “El Mayo” Zambada pleaded guilty Monday to U.S. drug trafficking charges, saying he was sorry for helping to flood the U.S. with cocaine and other illicit substances.

+“I recognize the great harm illegal drugs have done to the people in the United States and Mexico,” he said through a Spanish-language interpreter.
+“I apologize for all of it, and I take responsibility for my actions.”

 Under the leadership of Zambada and Joaquín “El Chapo” Guzmán, prosecutors say the Sinaloa cartel evolved from a regional player into the largest drug trafficking organization in the world.

+In pleading guilty, Zambada acknowledged the extent of the Sinaloa operation, including underlings who built relationships with cocaine producers in Colombia, oversaw the importation of cocaine to Mexico by boat and plane and the smuggling of the drug across the U.S.-Mexico border.
+He acknowledged that people working for him paid bribes to Mexican police and military commanders “so they could operate freely,” going all the way back to when the cartel was just starting out.

 Zambada entered his plea in a Brooklyn federal court, two weeks after prosecutors said they wouldn’t seek the death penalty against him.
+Instead, he's expecting to be sentenced Jan.
+13 to life in prison.

+The 77-year-old pleaded guilty to one count of racketeering conspiracy and one count of running a continuing criminal enterprise.
 He was arrested in Texas last year.

-The 77-year-old pleaded guilty to one count of racketeering conspiracy and one count of running a continuing criminal enterprise.
-He will be sentenced to a mandatory lift term in prison, with sentencing set for Jan.
-13

 Zambada had pleaded not guilty last year to a range of drug trafficking and related charges, including gun and money laundering offenses.